odevices/er-301/README.md

 ## Emulator

+The purpose of this emulator is to make writing code for the ER-301 just a little bit easier and fun.
+Although you could, the emulator is not designed for making music.
+I can see also see the emulator being useful to someone who just wants to know more about the ER-301 before buying one.

+### Compiling the emulator

 :warning: **The following instructions have been tested on Ubuntu 20.xx.**

 Since cross-compilation has its own complexities, it is probably easier to first start with getting the emulator running on your development machine.
 To compile and run the emulator you will need the following dependencies installed: